Midnight Run poster

 The inciting incident occurs at 16 minutes when Jack accepts the Duke job, believing it'll be a simple "midnight run" - pick him up in New York, fly him back to LA.
 The $100,000 will let him open his coffee shop and escape the bounty hunter life..
 At 13% through the film, this Disruption is delayed, allowing extended setup of the story world.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 30 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This indicates the protagonist's commitment to Jack chooses to take the Duke on a cross-country road trip despite the complications.
+This reveals the protagonist's commitment to Jack chooses to take the Duke on a cross-country road trip despite the complications.
 This active choice launches them into the dangerous journey where they're pursued by the FBI, rival bounty hunter Marvin, and mob hitmen., moving from reaction to action.

 The Collapse moment at 91 minutes (73% through) represents the emotional nadir.
 Here, Jack reaches his lowest point when Duke nearly drowns in the river during a helicopter chase.
 Jack saves him, but they're captured by Tony.
-Jack faces the possibility of losing everything - the money, his dignity, and the Duke's life (literal "whiff of death")., shows the protagonist at their lowest point.
+Jack faces the possibility of losing everything - the money, his dignity, and the Duke's life (literal "whiff of death")., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 100 minutes initiates the final act resolution at 79% of the runtime.
 Jack makes his choice: he escapes Tony and decides to deliver Duke to the FBI instead of Moscone/Serrano.
 He combines his cop skills with Duke's moral compass, choosing principle over the $100,000 payday., demonstrating the transformation achieved throughout the journey.